underscoreio/essential-scala/src/pages/sequencing/modelling-data.md

 ## Generic Optional Values

 Many expressions may sometimes produce a value and sometimes not.
 For example, when we look up an element in a hash table (associative array) by a key, there may not be a value there.
 If we're talking to a web service, that service may be down and not reply to us.
-If we're looking ofr a file, that file may have been deleted.
+If we're looking for a file, that file may have been deleted.
 There are a number of ways to model this situation of an optional value.
 We could throw an exception, or we could return `null` when a value is not available.
 The disadvantage of both these methods is they don't encode any information in the type system.

 We generally want to write robust programs, and in Scala we try to utilise the type system to encode properties we want our programs to maintain.
 One common property is "correctly handle errors".
 If we can encode an *optional value* in the type system, the compiler will force us to consider the case where a value is not available, thus increasing the robustness of our code.